noefp/easy_gdb/README.md

 Work in progress.
 Available soon.

 Passport and phenotype data should be placed in the `$passport_path`, in `$root_path/passport` by default.
-These files should be tab-delimited text files with as many coulmns as needed.
+These files should be tab-delimited text files with as many columns as needed.

 ```
 ID	ACC name	Country